evry-ace/opensourcelearningcommunity/minutes.md

 We just started adding stuff to this site.
 Will try to look back in time and post some earlier stuff, but for now, latest meetings added to the top of the file.
 If you feel anything is missing, please feel free to add it by PR or just make an issue in the tracker!

+## 7. April Open Source Friday
+* Endre has smelly code.
+* Othar loves Java. 😂
+* Othar and Thomas spoke to people in Tietoevry working with an OpenPEPPOL project on [oxalis.network](https://oxalis.network)
+* We have a lot of Github organisations under Tietoevry.
+[Enterprises](https://github.com/enterprises/)
+* How do we make inner source projects discoverable?

 ## 31. March 2022 Open Source Friday
 * Knut Ivar presents tfsec, a solution that scans Terraform code and discovers security vulnerabilities
 * We speak about Arctic Circle Data Center, and Thomas rants about how horrible their new HQ in Glomfjord is!